ashen-dusk/mcp-assistant/README.md

 1. Select connected MCP servers from the sidebar
 2. Choose your preferred LLM provider
-3. Enter your API key (stored in session)
+3. Enter your API key
 4. Start chatting - the assistant can use tools from connected MCP servers

 ---